 The Pinakothek der Moderne houses a collection of modern art – Design museum, Modern art collection, the Architecture Museum and the graphic art collection.

 The area around the art galleries in the Maxvorstadt (the university and galleries district) contains many restaurants and cafés where you can enjoy a light meal or snack.
-The roof terrace at the café in the Vorhoelzer Forum at the technical University is the ideal place to get a rooftop view of Munich.
+The Flushing Meadows Rooftop Bar in the Glockenbachviertel is the ideal place to get a great view of Munich.

 In the afternoon you will travel to the Schloss Nymphenburg.
 The palace complex with its majestic park is one of the largest Baroque buildings in Europe.
 Around the main palace there are several other attractions which are well worth a visit, such as: